AmeerPB/DevOPs-projects/Django-K8s/django-scoreboard-app/README.md

-# ADjango hellow rold and Scoreboard web application
+# A Django hello world and Scoreboard web application

 Needs to run a few commands, for that please refer the YT video mentioned below.